PepperLola/playerinfo/README.md

   * Allows you to change the camera angle around you like in F5 but without moving your head.
 * Time Changer
   * Changes the time in game.
+  * Supports fast mode, which will make time go by faster.
 * Old Animations
   * Uses old 1.7 blockhit, bow, rod, eating, sword, and held item animations.
 * Custom Main Menu
   * Configurable to be either black and white or chroma.
 * Super Zoom
-  * Zooms in farther than Optifine zoom, but Optifine is still recommended.
+  * Zooms in farther than Optifine zoom, but Optifine is still highly recommended.
 * Calculator
   * Parses expression into a tree, then evaluates recursively.
 * Player Information